How Education Affects Early Child Development

-According to the Association for Supervision and Curriculum Development, about 75 percent of young children in the U.S. attend a preschool program before entering kindergarten.
+According to the Association for Supervision and Curriculum Development, about 75 percent of young children in the U.S. attend a preschool program before entering kindergarten 1.
 The ASCD also credits early childhood education programs with lasting effects on students, including increased likeliness to graduate high school, get a high-paying job and avoid crime.
 Preschool gives young children such a strong advantage due to a well-rounded curriculum focusing on various aspects of early childhood development.

 More importantly, they learn to use reason and problem solving skills.
 They also begin to sort and classify objects and put events in logical sequences.
 Through play in the preschool classroom, young children acquire skills that will contribute to future academic success.